-here are always risks associated with an event of a fire where death or injury can occur.
+There are always risks associated with an event of a fire where death or injury can occur.
 However, there must be 'particular features' for this risk to be deemed 'likely to occur.'
 Therefore, Council must first focus on whether the building complies with the Building Code.
-If the answer to that question is NO, then the next consideration must be to focus on what features do not comply with the Building Code that makes this building dangerous according to the dangerous building definition contained in the Building Act 2004.
-A building may be non- compliant with the Building Code; however, this does not make a building dangerous.
+If the answer to that question is NO, then the next consideration must be to focus on what features do not comply with the Building Code that makes this building dangerous according to the dangerous building definition.
+A building may be non-compliant with the Building Code; however, this does not make a building dangerous.

-Following the site visit and preliminary investigations, Council will determine whether the building is dangerous, affected, and/or insanitary, and if so, whether to issue a notice and/or take other actions.
+Following the site visit and preliminary investigations, Council will determine whether the building is dangerous, affected, or insanitary and, if so, whether to issue a notice and/or take other actions.

-Council will consider the cost of effecting remedial work when assessing the various means of reducing the hazard to human life presented by a building that has been identified as dangerous, affected, and/or insanitary.
-The Council will explore the availability of alternatives to continued use and occupation of the building, both in the short and long term with the owner/occupants.
+Council will consider the cost of effecting remedial work in assessing the various means of reducing the hazard to human life presented by a building that has been identified as dangerous, affected, or insanitary.
+The Council will explore the availability of alternatives to continued use and occupation of the building, both in the short and long term.